The following article originally appeared on LDS Living in 2015.

 As a missionary, my favorite part of the day was the hour I had in the morning to do personal study.
-During those 18 months, I read many inspiring talks and messages from apostles and prophets, but the following five are still my favorites.
+During those 18 months, I read many inspiring talks from apostles and prophets, and since then our Church leaders have continued to give inspiring messages on the topic.
+But the following five are still my favorites and helped me the most on my mission.

 When a missionary comes home after a long and hard day, they can read this and realize the love the Savior has for them as a missionary.
 This talk is what got me through the hard times.
 It saved me!
 I recommend that every missionary have a hard copy of this.